 Program to find 1's complement of a binary number in C++

-1’s complement of a binary number is another binary number obtained by transforming all the 0 bit to 1 and the 1 bit to 0.
+The 1's complement of a binary number is another binary number obtained by inverting each bit: all 0s become 1s, and all 1s become 0s.

 Example: